 The event campaign was a success and the client was able to get more than 1 million impressions for a substantially lower CPM than budgeted.
 We created valuable long-term partnerships for the event and created a viable and sustainable campaign.

 Even in the US, the culture in each market varies and what works in one state or even city, may not work in the other.
 My advice, roll up your sleeves and start making calls – understand where you’re going and how to make a splash.

 By: Edan Gelt, MBA, CMD

-With more than 20 years of diverse marketing experience, including more than a decade at Harlem Irving, Edan Gelt has an extensive capability in diverse marketing mediums across various industries, offering insight on marketing strategy, research, public relations, advertising, special events, social media, direct marketing, branding and more.
+With more than 20 years of diverse advertising experience, including more than a decade at Harlem Irving, Edan Gelt has an extensive capability in diverse advertising mediums across various industries, offering insight on advertising strategy, research, public relations, advertising, special events, social media, direct advertising, branding and more.

-Edan holds a Bachelor of Science degree in Marketing from Elmhurst College and an Executive MBA degree from the University of Illinois.
+Edan holds a Bachelor of Science degree in advertising from Elmhurst College and an Executive MBA degree.